shabbirabdul/Project-Pipeline/README.md

   - Click Apply and then Save
   - On the next screen click Build Now button
-  - In the Build History section a new build has appeared To see how the project is being cloned and build see: Move your mouse over it and select Console Output item
+  - In the Build History section a new build has appeared
+  - To see how the project is being cloned and build: Move your mouse over it and select Console Output item

 ####Git Hook Configuration